 by: Amy Simmons

-Our book, Unleashed: Harnessing the Power of Liminal Space, forthcoming from ForbesBooks this summer, lays out what we’ve learned about the transformative power of consciously wading into the unknown for individuals, teams, and organizations—and the tools to access those benefits.
+Our book, Unleashed: Harnessing the Power of Liminal Space, forthcoming from ForbesBooks in April 2021, lays out what we’ve learned about the transformative power of consciously wading into the unknown for individuals, teams, and organizations—and the tools to access those benefits.